 Nearly everyone gets food poisoning at least once in his or her lifetime.
 Here are 20 handy tips to avoid and prevent food poisoning.
 These tips refer to households, but can also be used in any food-handling, processing and packaging enterprise.

 You can find the germs that cause food poisoning are all around us.
-It is impossible to avoid these germs completely, but you can limit the risk of getting food poisoning or worse, be the cause of food poisoning in other people.
+It is impossible to avoid these germs altogether, but you can limit the risk of getting food poisoning or worse, be the cause of food poisoning in other people.

 1. Wash Your Hands